Skip to Content

 If you feel like you’re in a loveless marriage, the state of Louisiana will allow you to terminate it with few questions asked.
 As long as you meet residency and other basic requirements, you can end your relationship and move on with your life.
 However, it’s important to think carefully before filing for divorce to ensure that you’re doing so for the right reasons.

-You shouldn’t be with a physically or emotionally abusive person
+Should I divorce a physically or emotionally abusive person?

 A spouse is supposed to be the one person in your life who provides unconditional support.
-Therefore, if your spouse hits you, yells at you or engages in other poor behavior, it is likely grounds for divorce.
-Leaving an abusive relationship may be especially important if you have children as they can be negatively impacted as well.
+Therefore, if your spouse hits you, manipulates you, or engages in other abusive behavior, it is likely grounds for divorce.
+Leaving an abusive relationship may be especially important if you have children as they can also be negatively impacted.

-Your spouse should take an active role in the relationship
+What if your spouse doesn't take an active role in the relationship?

 It can be emotionally draining to feel as if you’re solely responsible for solving problems in your relationship.
 It can also be frustrating to feel as if you’re solely responsible for making long-term plans such as having children or buying a house on your own.
 If your partner doesn’t contribute to the relationship in a meaningful way, it may be worthwhile to reevaluate staying with this person.